osaddon/cdmi/README.md

 	cp /opt/stack/swift/test/sample.conf /etc/swift/test.conf

+if you are using keystone configuration for authentication, you will have to make changes in /etc/swift/test.conf and to make sure that you have all the information correct as follows:

+auth_host = 127.0.0.1
+auth_port = 5000
+#the port where Swift is running, normally 8080 in both all-in-one and devstack
+access_port = 8080
+auth_ssl = no
+auth_prefix = /v2.0/tokens

+# Primary functional test account (needs admin access to the account)
+account = <<tenant_name>>
+username = <<user_name>>
+password = <<password>>

+if you have swift all-in-one environment, then make sure the information in /etc/swift/test.conf is as follows:

 Now the test cases in the test directory can be run using `python <name_of_test.py>` in the tests directory.

 Development with devstack